-Gerard Way shares two new unreleased demos, 'PS Earth' and 'Crate Amp_01' | NME
+My Chemical Romance's Gerard Way shares two new unreleased demos

 My Chemical Romance frontman Gerard Way has shared two previously unreleased demos on his SoundCloud.

-In an Instagram post from yesterday (April 22), Way announced the two tracks, titled ‘PS Earth’ and ‘Crate Amp_01’.
+In an Instagram post on Wednesday (April 22), Way announced the two tracks, titled ‘PS Earth’ and ‘Crate Amp_01’.
 He also gave some background on both demos.
 Listen to the two new releases below:

 “I liked it well enough at the time, felt kind of ’90s, didn’t end up putting any vocals on it though.
-I like the bridge a lot,” Way said of ‘PS Earth’, which was recorded at the same time as his debut studio album, ‘Hesitant Alien’.
+I like the bridge a lot,” Way said of ‘PS Earth’, which was recorded at the same time as his debut solo album, ‘Hesitant Alien’.

 “Looking back at the whole thing, I like it, but not sure if I’m going to finish it.”